© Lorem ipsum dolor sit Nulla in mollit pariatur in, est ut dolor eu

 at foundations.
 One thing that they

-can do is to question to question
+can do is to question the neo-

-the neo-Calvinist ideas that they
+Calvinist ideas that they borrowed

-borrowed from Reformed people.
+from Reformed people.
+These were

-These were always contrived and
+always contrived and inconsistent.

 Christianity and Culture